uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/steps/12_transfer_vinyl_to_t_shirt.md

     > A temperature from
     > 155 to 165 degrees Celcius would also be fine.

+Place the T-shirt under the press, with the foil still at the desired location on the t-shirt.

 When the heat press is warmed up, lower the press.
 After the time you've set up in an earlier step, the press will start to beep.
 Raise the press again.